Carpk/bakery/README.md

 ## Tatinana's Bakery

-Online store where you will be able to order and purchase pastries.
-Yum!
+Online store where you will be able to view, select, and order pastries.

 ## Requirements

-Bakery app uses Ruby 2.2.2, and PostgreSQL.
+Bakery app uses Ruby 2.2.2, Rails 4.0.4, Angular 1.1.5, bootstrap, and PostgreSQL.

 ### Getting Started